curi0sity-sys/mattijs.id/README.md

     </ul>
   </li>
   <li>
     Compiler (ast-project.app) - most of this project's source-code is 90% done.
 Just needs a docker-compose setup with letsencrypt certs and wiring the api calls to the frontend.
-It'll be hosted on a hosting.nl vps.
+It'll be hosted on a hetzner vps.
     <ul>
       <li>Frontend</li>
         <ul>